ssalnikov/adeptima-hiring/assignments/front-01.md

-### React Slider with D3.js line chart
+### Test Assignment 01 : React Slider with D3.js line chart

-Build the slide like this
+It's great to see you here!
+If you are interested to work with us, please consider to work on the following test assignment.
+This is a real project!, and it would be great to use your code in production.

 ![Slider](img/01-slider.png)

-Feature
+### Features
 - From __ to __ input fields
 - Reset to full range
 - Optional labels "Years fo experience" and "years"